 On a Monday night I went to an arts venue called The Horse Hospital in Bloomsbury where I watched the author Eleanor Morgan talk about her book on spider-human relationships.
 A truly surprising and engaging topic I had never thought of before.
 The next day I went to Strange Attractor’s offices near Brick Lane and had one of the most engaging chats I’ve had with strangers in a long time.

 Traveling to London and using these microphones as an excuse to talk to people was such fun and so satisfying.
 I felt like I really accomplished something.
 Something completely counter to making money.
 Jamie and Mark do this day after day and they do it primarily by helping writers.
 And writers of a highly artistic, less commercial bent no less.
 I’m inspired.

 And I managed to not get run over by a terrorist.

 With a great and unending concern for your safety,

-J.B. in a sunny 416
+J.B. in a cold and rainy Toronto

 Subscribe on iTunes and leave a 5 star review (if you don't have anything nice to say then don't say anything at all) and that way more people will start listening to In the Dark.
 You'll have gotten in on the ground floor.
 You can claim ownership.
 And then when this...read more